Présocratiques

 c.
 Antiphon

 Very little is known about Antiphon the Sophist.
 He seems to have been known for courtroom speeches, dream interpretation, and claiming to heal depression (Graham 789).
 His views on justice and law are perhaps most salient in the extant fragments.
 Justice amounts to obeying the laws of the city in which one is a resident, but doing so only when others are present to witness it.
 When alone, it is better to value “the works of nature.
 The works of law are factitious, whereas those of nature are necessary” (F46a).
-The debate between law/custom (nomos) and nature (Phusis) was a central theme of philosophical and sophistic thought in ancient Greece.
+The debate between law/custom (nomos) et la nature (Phusis) was a central theme of philosophical and sophistic thought in ancient Greece.
 To what degree is law natural?
 Is morality simply law and custom, or is it natural?
 Antiphon set law in opposition to nature, although it is unclear what he means by “the works of nature.”
 Antiphon could be interpreted as an advocate for hedonism.
-En effet, things that bring pleasure, he claims, are truly advantageous and beneficial, thus following the course of nature.
+En effet, things that bring pleasure, il prétend, are truly advantageous and beneficial, thus following the course of nature.
 Things that bring pain, d'autre part, are not advantageous (F46a).

 If we do read Antiphon as a hedonist, it would have to be a tempered hedonism that distinguishes between good and bad pleasures.
 He belittles the pleasures of sexual intercourse, claiming that such pleasures “do not travel alone, but in the company of sorrows and pains” (F51).
 He also looks with a critical eye towards money making, warning against miserliness.
 He recounts the story of a man whose hidden store of money was stolen.
 “His friend told him not to worry, but to put a stone in the same place where the money had been and imagine that he still had the money and he had not lost it.
 ‘For even when you had it, you did not use it at all; ainsi, do not feel deprived of it even now’” (F57).
 The lesson here seems to be that if one is going to make money, then one should use that money, for money stored away becomes superfluous.
 He also warns against doing evil to one’s neighbor, since this will necessarily incur evil for the perpetrator (F61).
 De plus, “nothing is worse for men than a lack of discipline,” so we should raise our children well, and when they grow up, great changes will not overwhelm them (F64).
 So if we are to read Antiphon as a hedonist, then it is a hedonism that works towards what is truly advantageous for oneself—a hedonism tempered by practical wisdom.